thebanjomatic/grunt-contrib-uglify/README.md

 * `1` will always use single quotes
 * `2` will always use double quotes
 * `3` will preserve original quotation marks

+#### wrapIIFE
+Type: `Boolean`
+Default: `false`

+Wrap IIFEs in parenthesis to aid with browser optimizations for script parsing.
+Note: this disables the negate_iife compression option

 ### Usage examples